OmniLayer/spec/README.md

 1. [Early bird bonus %/week](#field-integer-one-byte) = 10
 1. [Percentage for issuer](#field-integer-one-byte) = 12

-Funds raised are locked and cannot be spent or otherwise used until after the crowdsale deadline or the crowdsale is manually closed (to prevent using the same funds to purchase tokens multiple times).

-A MSC address may have only one crowdsale active per ecosystem at any given time, eliminating the need for participants to specify which crowdsale from that address they are participating in when they purchase.

 ### Participating in a Crowdsale

 Participating in a crowdsale is accomplished by sending coins to the crowdsale owner's address with the [Simple Send](#transfer-coins-simple-send) transaction.
 Use multiple Simple Send messages to make multiple purchases in the crowdsale.
 In order to participate in the crowdsale, the currency id must match the "Currency identifier desired" value in the crowdsale and each Simple Send message must be confirmed by the "Deadline" value in the crowdsale or before the crowdsale is [manually closed](#close-a-crowdsale-manually).

-For divisible properties, the sending address will be credited with the number of tokens calculated as the "Number Properties per unit invested" value multiplied by the number of coins (units) specified in the Simple Send message, plus the number of tokens calculated based on the "Early bird bonus %/week", to eight decimal places.
+For divisible properties, the sending address will be credited with the number of tokens calculated as the "Number Properties per unit invested" value multiplied by the number of coins (units) specified in the Simple Send message, plus that number of tokens multiplied by the percentage based on the "Early bird bonus %/week" value, to eight decimal places.

-For indivisible properties, the sending address will be credited with the number of tokens calculated as the "Number Properties per unit invested" value multiplied by the number of coins (units) specified in the Simple Send message, plus the number of tokens calculated based on the "Early bird bonus %/week", rounded down to an integer number of tokens (with no fractional portion).
+For indivisible properties, the sending address will be credited with the number of tokens calculated as the "Number Properties per unit invested" value multiplied by the number of coins (units) specified in the Simple Send message, plus that number of tokens multiplied by the percentage based on the "Early bird bonus %/week" value, rounded down to an integer number of tokens (with no fractional portion).

 The UI should accurately display the number of tokens that will be credited to the sending address.